-Who: Sheena M. White ’06 ME, MBA, Director of New Partner Development, American Express
+Who: Sheena M. White ’06 ME, MBA, Senior Vice President, Global Business Development, Citi

 Problem-Solver: “I enjoy challenging myself and have always loved working in the white space to solve a problem,” says White.
 "I knew that a degree in engineering would allow me to exercise my passion for problem-solving.”
 A minor in business complemented her technical skillset and positioned her on a path toward a career that combined the two.